Mark Tyndale

-Mark Tyndale (born January 4, 1986) is an American professional basketball coach and former player who most recently served as an assistant coach for the Portland Trail Blazers of the National Basketball Association (NBA).
-He played college basketball for Temple.
+Mark Mikal Tyndale (born January 4, 1986) is an American professional basketball coach and former player who currently serves as a player development assistant for the New York Knicks of the National Basketball Association (NBA).
+He played college basketball for the Temple Owls.

 College career

 Tyndale played college basketball at Temple University.
 In his junior season, he averaged 19.5 points per game, second in the Atlantic 10 to teammate Dionte Christmas.
 He received First Team All-Big 5 honors.

 As a senior, Tyndale was a Second Team All-Atlantic 10 selection.
 Along with Pat Calathes, he received the Robert V. Geasey Trophy honoring the best player in the Philadelphia Big 5 in 2008, following his senior season.
 He averaged 15.9 points and 7.4 rebounds per game that year.
 Temple reached the 2008 NCAA Men's Division I Basketball Tournament.
 Temple defeated by Michigan State with a score of 72–61, despite a team-high 16 points from Tyndale.